Mshuning/DNSC-6301/README.md

 * **Source of test data**: GWU Blackboard, email `shuningma@gwu.edu` for more information
 * **Number of rows in test data**: 7,500
 * **State any differences in columns between training and test data**: None

+### Model details
+* Columns used as inputs in the final model
+* Column(s) used as target(s) in the final model
+* Type of model
+* Software used to implement the model
+* Version of the modeling software
+* Hyperparameters or other settings of your model

+### Quantitative analysis
+* Metrics used to evaluate your final model
+* State the final values of the metrics for all data: training, validation, and test data
+* Provide any plots related to your data or final model -- be sure to label the plots!